 (1) Active Staff: A hospital shall have an active medical staff, which performs all the organizational duties pertaining to the medical staff.
-Active staff membership shall be limited to individuals, as defined in Subsection LL of 7.7.2.7 NMAC of these requirements, who are currently licensed.
+Active staff membership shall be limited to individuals, as defined in Subsection AG of 7.7.2.7 NMAC of these requirements, who are currently licensed.
 Individuals may be granted membership in accordance with the medical staff by-laws and rules, and in accordance with the by-laws of the hospital.

-(2) Other staff: The medical staff may include one or more categories defined in the medical staff bylaws in addition to the active staff including a category to cover appointment during periods of disaster and emergency.
+(2) Other staff: The medical staff may include one or more categories defined in the medical staff by-laws in addition to the active staff.

-Appointment.
+C. Appointment.

-(1) Governing Body Responsibilities:
+(1) Governing body responsibilities: